jbowes/repl/content/one-sided-idempotence.md

 title: One-Sided Idempotence
 date: 2021-03-27T18:06:00-03:00
 summary: |
+  In the last post, we discussed the idempotency-key header, and how this header can be used to add idempotence to otherwise non-idempotent HTTP methods (like POST) in REST APIs.
+We also touched on how many HTTP methods are inherently idempotent, like DELETE.
+But just how idempotent is it, in practice?
 description: |
+  Many HTTP methods are inherently idempotent, like DELETE.
+But just how idempotent is DELETE, in practice?
 ---

 In the last post, we [discussed the idempotency-key header][idemkey], and how this header can be used to add